sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 about what Z\ :sub:`ik` actually is and what we are trying to test.
 The value of Z\ :sub:`ik` is a measure of how the *i*-th observation in the *k*-th group deviates from its group mean.
-And our null hypothesit is that all groups have the same variance, i.e., the same overall deviations from the group means!
+And our null hypothesis is that all groups have the same variance, i.e., the same overall deviations from the group means!
 So the null hypothesis in a Levene test is that the population means of Z are identical for all groups.
 Hmm.
 So what we need now is a statistical test of the null